Maya-Souza/Project_2_APIs/README.md

 ### Part 4 - API

-Having the list of foods that will be the analysed (top 10 and bottom 10), I passed them through the API in order to get their unique ID.
+Having the list of foods that would be the analysed (top 10 and bottom 10), I passed them through the API in order to get their unique ID.
 For each ID, I made a new request to the API to get the nutritional information for each product.
-I focused on calories, sugar and fat, but in order to simplify the analysis - since I am not a dietitian - I used only calories for reference in the graphs.
+I focused on calories, sugar and fats, but in order to simplify the analysis - since I am not a dietitian - I used only calories for reference in the graphs.
 &nbsp;
 ![](images/api_df.jpg)